Banner Image: pen-g104861c15 1920

 Brian THOMAS with trumpet

-• For humanity and aid to reach the people in Gaza.
+• For humanity and aid to reach the people of Gaza.

 10:30am Digging Deeper in the Canterbury Room